 Name Age Position

-Frank Cohen 46 Chairman of the Board and Chief Executive Officer
+Frank Cohen 47 Chairman of the Board and Chief Executive Officer

 A.J.
-Agarwal 52 President and Director
+Agarwal 53 President and Director

-Wesley LePatner 37 Chief Operating Officer and Director
+Wesley LePatner 38 Chief Operating Officer and Director

-Robert Harper 40 Head of Asset Management
+Robert Harper 41 Head of Asset Management

-Brian Kim 39 Head of Acquisitions and Capital Markets
+Brian Kim 40 Head of Acquisitions and Capital Markets

-Paul D. Quinlan 41 Chief Financial Officer and Treasurer
+Paul D. Quinlan 42 Chief Financial Officer and Treasurer

-Karen Sprogis 57 Head of Investor Relations
+Karen Sprogis 58 Head of Investor Relations

-Leon Volchyok 35 Chief Legal Officer, Chief Compliance Officer and Secretary
+Leon Volchyok 36 Chief Legal Officer, Chief Compliance Officer and Secretary

-Raymond J. Beier 62 Independent Director
+Paul Kolodziej 40 Chief Accounting Officer

-Richard I. Gilchrist 72 Independent Director
+Raymond J. Beier 63 Independent Director

-Field Griffith 65 Independent Director
+Richard I. Gilchrist 74 Independent Director

-Edward Lewis 78 Independent Director
+Field Griffith 66 Independent Director

--
+Edward Lewis 79 Independent Director

-\ As of November 16, 2018
+\ As of March 1, 2020

 Frank Cohen has been Chairman of the Board and the Chief Executive Officer of the Company since July 2016.
 He is a Senior Managing Director with Blackstone based in New York.
-He is the Global Head of Core+ Real Estate and a member of the Blackstone Real Estate Investment Committee.
+He is the Global Head of Core+ Real Estate and a member of the Investment Committee.
 Since joining Blackstone in 1996, Mr. Cohen has been involved in over \$100 billion of real estate transactions.
 He has been involved with many of Blackstone's notable investments, including Equity Office Properties, CarrAmerica Realty, Trizec Properties and IndCor Properties.
 Mr. Cohen received a BA from Northwestern University, where he graduated from the Honors Program in Mathematical Methods in the Social Sciences, with a double major in political science.
-He serves as a director for several private Blackstone portfolio companies, including Equity Office Properties, and served as a director for Hudson Pacific Properties (NYSE: HPP) from 2015 until 2017.
-He is also a Trustee of the Urban Land Institute and on the WCAS Board of Visitors at Northwestern University.
-Mr. Cohen is a valuable member of our board of directors because of his vast real estate experience, his history with Blackstone and his leadership of Blackstone Real Estate's global Core+ business.
+He serves as a director for several private Blackstone portfolio companies, including EQ Properties, and served as a director for Hudson Pacific Properties (NYSE: HPP) from 2015 until 2017.
+He is also a Trustee of the Urban Land Institute and serves on the Advisory Board of Governors for NAREIT, on the Board of the Regional Plan Association and on the WCAS Board of Visitors at Northwestern University.
+Mr. Cohen is a valuable member of our board of directors because of his vast real estate experience, his history with Blackstone and his leadership of Blackstone Real Estate's Global Core+ business.

 A.J.
 Agarwal has been a director and the President of the Company since December 2015.
 He is a Senior Managing Director in Blackstone Real Estate and leads Blackstone's U.S. Core+ real estate business.
 Prior to launching and leading Blackstone's Core+ real estate business in 2014, Mr. Agarwal was co-head of U.S. Acquisitions for Blackstone's opportunistic real estate business and oversaw more than \$15 billion of equity commitments and \$50 billion of transactions across all real estate asset classes.
 In addition to leading the Brixmor and Extended Stay Hotels IPOs, he was directly involved with and led investments across all sectors, including Blackstone's investment in malls through General Growth Properties, limited service hotels through Apple REIT 6 and Extended Stay Hotels, luxury hotels through Hotel del Coronado, shopping centers through Brixmor and multiple other grocery-anchored portfolios, and office buildings such as One Market Plaza in San Francisco.
-Based in New York, Mr. Agarwal joined Blackstone in 1992 and is a member of Blackstone's Real Estate Investment Committee.
+Mr. Agarwal joined Blackstone in 1992 and is a member of Blackstone's Real Estate Investment Committee.
 Mr. Agarwal has served as a board member, President and Senior Managing Director at BRE Select Hotels Corp since May 2013.
 Mr. Agarwal graduated from Princeton University, where he graduated magna cum laude and Phi Beta Kappa, and received his MBA from Stanford University Graduate School of Business.
-Mr. Agarwal is a valuable member of our board of directors because of his vast real estate and investment experience, his history with Blackstone and his oversight of Blackstone Real Estate's U.S. Core+ business.
+Mr. Agarwal is a valuable member of our board of directors because of his vast real estate and investment experience, his history with Blackstone and his leadership and oversight of Blackstone Real Estate's U.S. Core+business.